 Fact Sheet: Fostering Independence Through Education Waiver

 On June 28th, Pennsylvania passed a law, which will create the Fostering Independence Through Education Waiver.
+Act 16 of 2019 amended the school code to create a state tuition waiver.
+The relevant sections can now be found at 24 P.S.
+26-2601-K et. seq.
 This will create a tuition and fee waiver for youth who were in foster care.

 Key provisions include: